BartugKaan/BartugKaan/README.md

 * 🌍  I'm based in Turkey, İstanbul
 * 📩  You can contact me at [bartugkaan.celebi@outlook.com](mailto:bartugkaan.celebi@outlook.com)
-* 📚  I'm interested with Mobile Development and Web Development
+* 📚  I'm interested with Mobile Development and Game Development
-* 🧠  I'm currently learning Ios Development with UIKit and SwiftUI
+* 🧠  I'm currently learning Ios Development with UIKit & SwiftUI and Unity
 * 💻  I'm looking for an Internship about Ios Development

 ### Mobile